bueler/math302/quizzes.md

 ## Quizzes

-Quizzes (blank copies and solutions) will appear here.
+Quizzes (blank copies and solutions) will appear here after they occur.
+See the [schedule](assets/latex/schedule.pdf) for all Quiz dates.